Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/agent_security.md

 * Scan the code for possible coding errors or inconsistencies
 * Look for code reliability issues, security vulnerabilities, and unit test coverage
-* Scan all library dependencies for security vulnerabilities and compliance issues

 DAST (Dynamic Application Security Testing):

-* *For agents that run in docker containers*.
-Scan the container for security protection within the infrastructure
+* Scan running application in real-time against leading vulnerability sources to find security flaws and open vulnerabilities

 SCA (Software Composition Analysis):

-* Scan the code for possible coding errors or inconsistencies
+* Scan all library dependencies for security vulnerabilities and compliance issues

+Threat Modeling:

-* System architects manually create threat models of the system to identify and mitigate architectural security risks
+* System architects create threat models of the system to identify and mitigate architectural security risks